 Before Lesnar jumped ships to WWE, he was one of the headliners in UFC.
 He has won 5 his 9 career bouts as a UFC fighter.
 The former US National Guard member did attempt to revive his UFC career in 2016, but his return was cut short after he tested positive for clomiphene.

-The Canadian has won the UFC Welterweight Championship and the UFC Middleweight Championship during his playing days.
+The Canadian has won the UFC Welterweight Championship and the UFC Middleweight Championship during his active years.
+He made his UFC debut in UFC 46 as he went on to trounce Karo Parisyan.

 After winning three UFC Welterweight titles, St-Pierre had to take a three-year break from the game in 2014 as he sustained a serious ACL injury.